Habitat Artist Doors Project - Habitat for Humanity of Greater Sacramento

 This new and unique element to the Habitat Gala will bring together interested, selected, socially-conscious local artists to create artwork on a recycled door (provided by the Habitat ReStore) in the theme of “what home means to you.”.
 Artwork can include, but is not limited to, painting, collage, recycled materials, and more.
 Creativity and inventiveness are encouraged.

-The doors will be displayed prior to the Gala for public viewing at ArtHouse on R and will be part of their Second Saturday event in April and then auctioned off on Friday, April 28th as part of the event.
+The doors will be displayed prior to the Gala for public viewing at ARTHOUSE on R throughout the month of April and will be part of their Second Saturday event and then auctioned off on Friday, April 28th as part of the event.

 Participating artists will receive one event and one VIP reception ticket to the event, a small stipend to cover the cost of supplies needed to paint the doors, and the opportunity to keep 25% or 50% of the auction sale price of their door (or donate 100% to Habitat as a full tax write-off).